d2l-ai/d2l-en/chapter_generative_adversarial_networks/dcgan.md

 g_blk(x).shape
 ```

-The generator consists of four basic blocks that increase input's both width and height from 1 to 32.
-At the same time, it first projects the latent variable into $64\times 8$ channels, and then halve the channels each time.
+The generator consists of four basic blocks that increase both the input's width as well as its height from 1 to 32.
+At the same time, it first projects the latent variable into $64\times 8$ channels, and then halves the channels each time.
 At last, a transposed convolution layer is used to generate the output.
 It further doubles the width and height to match the desired $64\times 64$ shape, and reduces the channel size to $3$.
 The tanh activation function is applied to project output values into the $(-1, 1)$ range.

 ```{.python .input  n=8}
 n_G = 64